StefanHolst/opentap.homeautomation/Readme.md

 In home automation it is often nice to be able to run automations triggered by certain events.
 For example, if you want to start an alarm and turn on the lights in the morning.

-To fulfull this need we created a couple of different test steps:
+To fulfill this need we created a couple of different test steps:

 ![](doc/tui-schedules.png)

 ### Schedule Step

 A parent test step for all scheduling based steps.
 It is capable of running the child steps when a certain even occurs.
 Like the time of day.
 It runs the child steps in a separate thread so that multiple steps can be scheduled concurrently.

 ### Time of Day Step
-This test step will execute is child test steps at a specific time of the day.
+This test step will execute its child test steps at a specific time of the day.
 Multiple times can be selected each day.

 ### Interval Step
 The interval step runs the child test steps every given time interval.
 For example, all child steps can be executed every 5 seconds.